How to Dye Fabric with Tea

 - About 1/4 – 1/2 cup white vinegar

 - 1 yard white cotton fabric (may use less or more, which means you’ll need a larger or smaller pot and more or less tea bags).
 You can use a printed fabric that has white and another color, to make the white more of a beige.
+NOTE: You can dye clothing or other textile items, but it is best to make sure they are 100% cotton.
+A poly-blend fabric will not take the color as well as 100% cotton.

 First, steep the tea.